Africa Squeaks: Cast

-Edits

-Many clips of the short were removed on both 1968 and 1992 colorized versions on Nickelodeon and Cartoon Network due to its racial stereotyped theme as the short reduced to 5 minutes.
-The short begins with the continents and immediately goes straight to the animal clips (which is its main focus) starting with the ostrich.
-After the gorilla clip, it immediately fades black to the nighttime clip.
-However, the "King of the jungle" poster is left attached.
-Scenes later after the baby deer clip, it fades black to Stanley presuming Dr. Livingstone, and then cuts to the clip where the "Cake-Icer" pointing to his introduction, and following by animals playing instruments along with a clip of the "Cake-Icer" and immediately goes back to the continents.
-However, the face and the tissue does not show on the actual continent.
-Instead it immediately zooms out the continent as the cartoon ends.

 Reception

 The cartoon was reviewed by Boxoffice on February 3, 1940, saying: "Play this one by all means.
 It is composed of the stuff that shakes the rafters and fairly blows the roof off when the laughter starts to whip around.
 Porky goes to Africa on a safari.
 What occurs when he does a little exploring was cooked up by the fertile brain that injected the right touches of unusual caricature and bang-up comedy to give 'em the shrieks.
 And there is an ending that will knock 'em right out of their seats."

 Motion Picture Exhibitor agreed, on February 7: "One of the best of the Leon Schlesinger series...
 The belly laughs are many, and the gags good."

 On February 20, Motion Picture Herald said: "This time porcine Porky is a leader of a safari into the darkest regions of the Black Continent.
 Particularly productive of funny bone tickling in the spoofing of the Stanley search for Dr. Livingstone.
 There are additional sights of the strange behavior of animals and natives.
 In fact, the whole fun and frivolity piece is good."

-The short had its copyright renewed in 1969.